RuberDuck9/lumen-16/README.md

 - Program Counter - address of next instruction to be fetched
 - Memory Address Register - holds the address of the memory location being accessed
 - Memory Data Register - holds the data about to be written to memory
+- Memory Base Register - the first memory address that an unprivledged process access is permited to
+- Memory Limit Register - the last memory address that an unprivledged process access is permited to
+- Time Quantum Register - how many clocks until an interrupt will be triggered
 - Stack Pointer
 - Stack Base
-- Memory Base Register - the first memory address the running process is allowed to access
-- Memory Limit Register - how many memory address the process is allocated
 - Mode (1)
 - Flags
     - 000 - Sign Flag